Sleep Talk Blog, Advice, Bed and Mattress Guides

 The UK isn’t the only nation that has issues with mattresses.
 The US also throws out a ton of mattresses each year.
 The Guardian online reports that America gets rid of 18.2 million mattresses yearly.
 Changes in consumer behaviour are part of the problem.
 Consumers have more choices and expect to be able to change their mattresses more frequently now.

 The US realises it has issues regarding fly-tipping and mattress recycling.
-The non-profit organisation, the Mattress Recycling Council (MRC), develops and implements statewide mattress recycling programs for states that have executed mattress recycling laws.
+The non-profit organisation Mattress Recycling Council (MRC) develops and implements statewide mattress recycling programs for states that have passed mattress recycling laws.

 The organisation operates its Bye Bye Mattress recycling program in California, Rhode Island, and Connecticut.
-Under the program, the organisation collects a recycling fee on every box spring and mattress sold to make recycling easier.
-The program stops old waste from being waste and transforms it into recycling.
-This frees up space in landfills and incinerators.
+Under the program, the organisation collects a recycling fee on every box spring and mattress sold to facilitate recycling.
+The program stops old waste from being waste and transforms it into recycling, freeing up space in landfills and incinerators.

 Are you disposing of your mattress correctly? - Mattress Disposal and Recycling